 The following year, Burnhams extensive plan for San Francisco was presented to the Board of Supervisors.
 The 1906 earthquake and fire presented a unique opportunity to implement the plan, but it was opposed by business interests led by Michael H. de Young and his newspaper, the San Francisco Chronicle.
 Within three years, the downtown was rebuilt along the old lines.

 Seven years before the earthquake, William and Lydia Wharff moved to Berkeley, apparently following their son Fred, who had obtained a position as language instructor at the university.
 At the time, the architect was 63, an age when most other people would be contemplating retirement.
 Wharff, however, launched into a fruitful period of building activity that would last another decade and a half.
-When he finally retired at the age of 79, he took up insurance, which he practiced well into his 90s.
+When he finally retired at the age of 79, he took up a new career in insurance, which he practiced well into his 90s.

 The steady demand for Wharffs architectural services can be chalked up to his enduring personal popularity and a vast circle of connections.
 A lifelong Mason, in 1870 he joined the Rising Virtue Lodge of Free and Accepted Masons in Bangor, Maine.
-In San Francisco he was a member of the King Solomon Lodge, and after coming to Berkeley he joined the local Durant Lodge.
+In San Francisco, he was a member of the King Solomon Lodge, and after coming to Berkeley, he joined the local Durant Lodge.
 Its no wonder, then, that when the Berkeley Masons wished to build a new temple, they entrusted the design to Wharff, giving him carte blanche.

-Both Wharff and his wife were high-ranking charter members of the Harmony Lodge, Order of the Eastern Star in San Francisco.
+Both Wharff and his wife were high-ranking charter members of the Harmony Lodge, Order of the Eastern Star, in San Francisco.
 Wharff was also a prominent member of the Grand Army of the Republic (G.A.R.), a fraternal organization of Union Army veterans who had served in the Civil War.
-At one time he was commander of Lincoln Post No. 1 in San Francisco, while Mrs. Wharff served as president of the citys Lincoln Relief Corps (the womens auxiliary to the G.A.R.).
+At one time, he was commander of Lincoln Post No. 1 in San Francisco, while Mrs. Wharff served as president of the citys Lincoln Relief Corps (the womens auxiliary to the G.A.R.).

 On several occasions, the Wharffs were delegates to the G.A.R. national encampment and the concurrent Womens Relief Corps national convention.
 In 1904, they traveled to Boston for this purpose.
 Having been chosen the official architect of the Masonic Temple Association, informed the Oakland Tribune on 8 August, Mr. Wharff will visit a number of temples in the East before presenting designs for the new temple that is to be erected in Berkeley.